christen-reinhart/ops-reading-notes/ops-401/401Career/401Career_Class12.md

 - In summary, both podcasts bring valuable perspectives to the table.
 Gerald Auger's podcast excels in its dynamic and entertaining approach, delivering daily cybersecurity updates akin to a morning show, while "The Other Side of the Firewall" offers a more specialized focus on military cybersecurity, leveraging the firsthand experiences of its hosts for a unique listening experience.

+## Dan Desko

+Dan had a really interensting Review of Midnight Blizzard Attack.
+The Russian State Sponsered actor NOBELIUM, targeted Microsoft through spohisticated methods.
+They are known for targeting governments, NGOs, and IT service providers.
+They do this through diverse attacks using various methods for initial access.
+They used a password spray attack to compromise non-production test account at Microsoft, which lacked MFA.
+They then created and misused OAuth apps to maintain access in Microsofts environment and gather intel.
+The attack also used sophisticated methods like residential proxy networks to mask the source of the attack, making detection using traditional methods ineffective.
+Microsoft was able to detect these activities by analyzing exchange web services and audit logs combined with knowledge of the threat actors TTPs.

 ## References

 [Podcasts](https://www.codefellows.org/blog/our-favorite-tech-podcasts-for-2021/)